lohszeying/api-task-assignment/README.md

 For the task/subtasks that does not have skills, those task(s) will get its skills from LLM.

-I have also included an optional field `parentTaskId`.
-Currently this is unused, but in the future, we could have an additional form field in Create Task to directly create a subtask within Create Task page.

 ####  3.2.2. <a name='Gettasksendpoint'></a>Get tasks endpoint

 From the simple wireframe, it seems like a list of tasks will be displayed, and user can update the status or assignee of a task.